John Dickinson: Return to Poplar Hall

 Dickinson resigned his commission in December 1776 and went to stay at Poplar Hall in Kent County.
 While there, Dickinson learned that his home on Chestnut Street in Philadelphia had been confiscated and converted into a hospital.
 He stayed at Poplar Hall for more than two years.
 The Delaware General Assembly tried to appoint him as their delegate to the Second Continental Congress in 1777, but he refused.
 In August 1777, he served as a private with the Kent County militia at Middletown, Delaware, under General Caesar Rodney to help delay General William Howe's march to Philadelphia during the Philadelphia campaign.
 In October 1777, Dickinson's friend Thomas McKean appointed him as a brigadier general in the Delaware Militia, but he again declined the appointment.
-Shortly afterwards, Dickinson learned of the burning of Fair Hill during the battle of Germantown.
+Shortly afterward, Dickinson learned of the burning of Fair Hill during the battle of Germantown.

 In 1777, Dickinson, by then Delaware's wealthiest farmer and largest slaveholder, decided to free his slaves.
 While the number of slaves in Kent County was not as large as the Southern Colonies and Dickinson had only 37 slaves, this action has been described as requiring considerable personal courage on Dickinson's part.
-The strongly abolitionist Quaker influences around them likely were influential in his decision, and his action was facilitated by the fact that his farm had moved away from farming tobacco to less labor-intensive crops, including wheat and barley.
+The strongly abolitionist Quaker influences around them likely influenced his decision, and his action was facilitated by his farm's shift from farming tobacco to less labor-intensive crops, including wheat and barley.
 Dickinson was the only Founding Father to free his slaves prior to 1786 when others also began doing so, except for Benjamin Franklin, who had freed his slaves by 1770.